Ancient Global Empire Before the Catastrophe: A World Without Borders

 This division took many forms:

-– borders separated lands that were once connected
+– Borders separated lands that were once connected;

-– languages were fixed and isolated from one another
+– Languages became fixed and isolated from one another;

 Rewriting History After the Fall

 The official historical record may have been written after the collapse of the Ancient Global Empire.
 In this version of history, ancient societies are portrayed as isolated, primitive, and technologically limited.
+Similarities between distant cultures are dismissed as coincidences.
+Advanced structures are explained away or misdated.
+Myths of destruction and rebirth are reduced to symbolic stories rather than memories of actual events.

-– repeating architectural designs across continents
+– recurring architectural forms across continents

 Why the Ancient Global Empire Matters Today